How Does A Chip Card Work ?

 The EMV Transaction Flow

-- Data Transfer: Your transaction details—crypto code + amount—send to issuing bank.
+3. Data Transfer: Your transaction details—crypto code + amount—are sent to issuing bank.

 For more detailed technical standards, feel free to explore the EMVCo website on Secure Remote Commerce, mobile NFC, and terminal authentication protocols.